 For those that like Japanese folklore, you’re in for a treat as Ghostwire features tons of recognizable youkai updated with next-gen graphics.

-As you make your way through Shibuya, we’ll encounter many side missions inspired by Japan’s colorful mythology.
+As you make your way through Shibuya, you’ll encounter many side missions inspired by Japan’s colorful mythology.
 For example, you may want to help an old oba-chan find her loyal yokai named Zashiki-Warashi.
 It’s quite cool as although you’re fighting Yokai, not all of them want Akito and KK dead.
 They may even give you new skills as thanks for completing their requests.

 Other yokai we’ll meet includes a kappa, ittan-momen, rokurokubi, and many more.
 Finding them is only the first step, though.
 Each requires a different and unique method to capture them and harness their power.
 Kappa, for example, loves to eat cucumbers so bring a few along to lure them out into the open.
 The ittan-momen can fly and to capture it, you have to chase it through the air by either doing parkour or gliding using our powers to grapple onto a Tengu.